dotnet/docs-maui/docs/migration/forms-projects.md

 > - Delete the 'ResourceDesigner' generated file from the Android project.
 <!-- markdownlint-enable MD032 -->

-The following table provides guidance for overcoming common build or runtime errors:
+The following table provides guidance for overcoming common build or runtime issues:

 | Issue | Tip |
 | ----- | --- |